KBAY: KBAY radio history

 The KBAY call letters were originally assigned to a UHF television station (Channel 20), based in San Francisco.
 KBAY-TV never signed on with this call sign; channel 20 went on the air in 1968 as KEMO, eventually becoming today's KOFY-TV.

 KBAY (then at 100.3 FM), which began broadcasting on 104.5 MHz in the 1950s, rose to become the market leader in San Jose and enjoyed a sizable listenership in both the San Jose and San Francisco markets throughout the 1970s and 1980s.
 Its easy listening format gave way to light jazz instrumentals, and by the early 1990s, pop music was introduced.
 The Snell family guided the station and its sister station KEEN Country 1370 AM through the decades as United Broadcasting.

 The Snells sold their two properties in 1997, and KBAY became a part of the American Radio Systems group, which included KKSJ (the former KEEN), KUFX, and KSJO.
 Shortly thereafter, a three-way swap of frequencies landed KBAY at 94.5 FM.
 KBAY then became known as "The Bay" for a couple of years.
 American Radio Systems merged with CBS Radio in 1998.
 In the early 2000s, the KBAY identity was replaced by B-94.5, "The Bee".
 This was an attempt to distance the station from the perceived "stigma" of its earlier life as an "elevator music" station.

-In September 2003, KBAY's owner Infinity Broadcasting removed its "World Music" format, called "The Wave", from its 93.3 MHz frequency in order for KBAY to simulcast on it.
+In September 2003, KBAY's owner Infinity Broadcasting removed its "World Music" format, called "The Wave", from its 93.3 MHz frequency for KBAY to simulcast on it.
 Infinity moved the KBAY studios to San Francisco and 94.5 became legally identified as KBAA.
 The simulcast experiment lasted only a year much to the relief of its staff, largely from the South Bay.
 The 93.3 facility was sold and became KRZZ with a Regional Mexican music format, and the KBAY call letters returned to 94.5.
 Infinity sold KBAY and its sister station KEZR to NextMedia Group in 2005.

 Effective February 10, 2014, KBAY, KEZR, and the 31 other NextMedia radio stations nationwide became part of a new broadcasting group headed by Dean Goodman called Digity LLC, an affiliate of Palm Beach Broadcasting, LLC, for a purchase price of $85 million.
 The company ran about 60 locally programmed stations.
 Effective from February 25, 2016, Digity, LLC and its 124 radio stations were acquired by Alpha Media for $264 million.